martybillingsley/tinkRworks/cryptography3/README.md

 Step 3: Read the text downwards to arrived at the encrypted text:<br>
 `ctrdlntiuadonoeealgrottiudmrgtoiunnrnrapsofwncsoegmbuaooistbtayic`

+<br><br>

 ## Write an Encryption Function
 Write a function called encrypt() that takes a string and a key (an integer) and returns the string encrypted with a column cipher.

 In the terminal (below, right) type `python trancipher.py` to run your program.

+{% next %}

+## Decrypting Columnular Transposition
+To decrypt a message that has been enciphered using a columnular transposition, run it through the encrypt function again.